zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/initialize-environment/initialize-environment.md

 This will start the database and listener.
 The script could take 2-5 minutes to run.

 ## **STEP 2**: Start the Oracle WebLogic Server
-1. Open Linux terminal on VNC and set up the environment variables.
+1. Open a terminal on noVNC Remote Desktop and set up the environment variables.

     ```
     <copy>